Talckatoo/talckatoo_server/README.md

 cd talckatoo-server
 ```

+3. Create a .env file

-3. Install the project dependencies using npm.
+4. Install the project dependencies using npm.

 ```bash
 npm install